Building Schedule, please be patient...

 Description / Fees ▼

 This course is an introduction to the operation and maintenance of professional and semi-professional video recording and editing equipment.
 Through lecture and a hands-on approach in various lab activities, the course presents the basic techniques of professional video production.
 It also explores video production and editing through the use of professional broadcast-quality digital video cameras and computer-based edit and compositing systems.
 The course also stresses professional outcomes through videotaping activities in the studio as well as on campus.
-(5 contact hours: 2 lecture, 3 lab) (TAG, CTAG) [Catalog Entry]
+(5 contact hours: 2 lecture, 3 lab) [Catalog Entry]

 ADDITIONAL FEES: $88.00